feathersui/feathersui-openfl/test/README.md

 ## Run HTML/JS tests

-To run HTML/JS tests in a web browser, use the following command:
+To run HTML/JS tests in a web browser, run the following command:

 ```sh